sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 ### Perks

-Some companies have cool perks like food, bikes, transit passes, happy hour, snacks, game rooms, pool tables, ping pong, foosball, museum passes, etc.
+Some companies have cool perks like food, bikes, transit passes, happy hours, snacks, game rooms (ping-pong, foosball, pool tables, gaming consoles), museum passes, etc.

 It's worth checking out.
 Some perks might be exclusive to full-time employees, but don't hesitate to ask even if that's the case.
 For instance, one of us was working at a company where full-timers got quarterly "learning stipends".
 One quarter a few team members decided to use their stipends to attend a tech conference ([ODSC](https://odsc.com)).
 He asked the company's university recruiters directly if he could get a ticket, and they got him one.